Request to Join

 has invited you to join this group

-Dr. Eric Yang currently serves as an Assistant Clinical Professor of Medicine at the University of California at Los Angeles, where he has served as clinical faculty since 2011.
+Dr. Eric Yang currently serves as an Associate Clinical Professor of Medicine at the University of California at Los Angeles, where he has served as clinical faculty since 2011.
 He completed his medical school training at the University of Illinois at Chicago College of Medicine, and underwent residency and fellowship training at Harbor-UCLA Medical Center, where he also served as chief fellow.
 Since joining UCLA, he has been heavily involved in medical education, where he serves as Associate Program Director of the UCLA-Olive View-West LA VA Cardiovascular Diseases Fellowship.
 He serves as Director and founder of the UCLA Cardio-oncology Program, and is also a team member of the structural heart program, where he is involved with cardiovascular imaging of the team’s interventional percutaneous procedures (ie TAVR, Mitraclip, etc).
 His clinical interests include cardio-oncology, cardiac imaging, medical education, valvular disease, and hemodynamics.

 Dr. Noronha was born and raised in Rochester, NY.
 He attended Boston University for his undergraduate and medical school training.
 He stayed at Boston University for his internal medicine residency and chief residency.
 After chief residency he accepted a position at Boston Medical Center as a medical educator splitting his inpatient time between primary care and inpatient ward attending.
 Dr. Noronha was the director medicine consult service including being the clinic director for the Boston Medical Center Pre-procedure clinic for several years.
 Dr. Noronha is currently an associate program director for the Internal Medicine Residency at Boston University School of Medicine.
 He has served on Association for Program Directors in Internal Medicine E-Learning and Communication Committees.
 Dr. Noronha is the Director for Quality Improvement Education at Boston Medical Center.
 He directs the quality improvement curriculum for the residency and leads the Quality Improvement and Patient Safety (QIPS) pathway.
 He also directed the ambulatory curriculum for the residency program.